Olive Garden Italian Margarita Recipe

 Sour Mix

-To make your sour mix:
+How to make the homemade sour mix:

 2. Slowly bring to a boil while stirring.

-3. Once the sugar mixture comes to a boil, remove the pan from the heat and add a half cup of fresh lemon juice and an equal amount of lime juice.
+3. Once the sugar mixture comes to a boil, remove the pan from the heat and add a half cup of fresh lemon juice and an equal amount of fresh lime juice.

-4. Stir and let cool.
+4. Stir and let it cool.

 Ingredients

-Here’s a list of what you need:
+Here’s a full list of what you need to make this copycat recipe:

 Olive Garden Italian Margarita ingredients